allscale-io/AllScale-Ton/README.md

 2. In BotFather, set the bot's domain to your deployed frontend (use ngrok for local dev).
 3. Add the bot to a chat and open as a Mini App.
 4. See [Telegram Mini Apps Guide](https://core.telegram.org/bots/webapps) for details.

----

-## Next Steps
-- Fill in product/invoice details in the UI.
-- Connect frontend to smart contract (update payloads/address as needed).
-- Polish UI/UX for demo.

----

 **Made for AllScale + TON Hackathon**